adorsys/open-banking-gateway/docs/architecture/dictionary.md

 ## <a name="TppDC"></a> Tpp Data Center
 Data center environment of the TPP

-### <a name="TppBankingApi"></a> TppBankingApi
+### <a name="BankingApi"></a> BankingApi
 Tpp backend providing access to ASPSP banking functionality.
 This interface is not directly accessed by the PSU but by the FinTechApi.
-FinTechApi will use a FinTechContext to authenticate with the TppBankingApi.
+FinTechApi will use a FinTechContext to authenticate with the BankingApi.

 ### <a name="TppBankSearchApi"></a> TppBankSearchApi
 Repository of banks maintained in the TPP's banking gateway.
 The banking search API will later presen an interface to configure profiles attached to listed banks.